 Fox’s Dreamworks Animation entry is Tom McGrath’s timely zeitgeist comedy “The Boss Baby,” starring Alec Baldwin as a temperamental infant not unlike President Donald Trump, which scored at the box office but earned middling reviews.
 Fox is also releasing Blue Sky’s “Ferdinand,” based on the children’s classic about a non-violent bull who doesn’t want to fight in the ring.
 Blue Sky would like to earn its second feature nomination after the original 2002 “Ice Age.”

 While Phil Lord and Chris Miller’s “The Lego Movie” was controversially overlooked by the Academy last time around, it’s possible there could be more love for Chris McKay’s equally popular sequel “The Lego Batman Movie.”
 Or not.
-They were penalized in part for being live-action outsiders to the animation community.
+The original directors were penalized in part for being live-action outsiders to the animation community.
 This may be one movie where the new rules could tip the balance in their favor.
 And there’s another Lord-Miller Brickburg production, fall release “The Lego Ninjago Movie.”

 Here are the likely Oscar contenders, in alphabetical order; none will be deemed a frontrunner until I have seen it.

 “The Lego Batman Movie”

 “Mary & the Witch’s Flower”

 “The Big Bad Fox and Other Tales”

 “The Boss Baby”